giis-uniovi/tdrules/README.md

 available in NuGet.

-**Example:** To generate the FPC Rules for a query `query` that executes in a database that can be reached by an open JDBC Connection `conn`, you first get the schema model and then the rules as follows:
+**Example:** To generate the FPC Rules for a query `query` that executes against a data store that can be reached by an open JDBC Connection `conn`, you first get the schema model and then the rules model as follows:

 <details open><summary><strong>Java</strong></summary>